Admissions Due Date: January 5th, 2017

 Awards of financial support are very competitive and, unfortunately, we cannot fund everyone.
 Stipends range from approximately $7,500 to $30,000 for the academic year, plus tuition and fees.

-Graduate Student Research Assistantships are given to PhD applicants through grants acquired by specific faculty members in the department.
-Typically, a student will work part time in the lab of a faculty member and earn a starting salary of $22,000/year plus tuition and fees.
+If you are not offered a fellowship, we encourage you to reach out to faculty members, to determine if they have openings in their labs, and to determine if they might be able to fund you (http://matsci.ucsd.edu/professors.php).
+Generally, students will be funded by faculty advisors as a Graduate Student Researcher.
+Graduate Student Researcher positions are given to PhD applicants through grants acquired by specific faculty members in the department.
+Typically, a student will work part time in the lab of a faculty member and earn a starting salary of $25,000/year plus tuition and fees.

 Financial support decisions are based on the strength of the student's admission file.
 The MSE Graduate Affairs Committee looks at GPA, GRE scores, previous institution and letters of recommendation, as well as research training experience and publication records.
 The Committee also looks at the student's area of interest to determine if there is sufficient active research in MSE for the student to benefit.